binarynonsense/comic-book-reader/README.md

 ## Features:

-- Compatible file formats: .cbz, .cbr and pdf.
+- Compatible file formats: cbz, cbr and pdf.
 - Windowed (simple UI) and full-screen (no UI) modes.
 - 'Fit to width' and 'fit to height' views.
 - If available, it automatically restores the previous session's opened book and page, and remembers the last 10 books' page positions.